 Combining these diverse backgrounds, Rosenberg’s film-industry experience began accidentally by inventing a 3D digitizer technology that was used in the creation of major animated films such as Shrek and Ice Age.
 Inspired by those working on the story-side, Rosenberg went back to school to study the process, and is now a full-time screenwriter.

-Early film projects include his sci-fi short film LAB RATS, winner of Best Short awards at Moondance, Worldfest, Ventura, SLO and Silicon Valley Film Festivals.
-LAB RATS is now a WEB SERIES being produced by Frostbite Pictures, and being featured in festivals around the globe.
+Early film projects include LAB RATS, winner of Best Short Film awards at Moondance, Worldfest, Ventura, SLO and Silicon Valley Film Festivals.
+LAB RATS is now a WEB SERIES being produced by Frostbite Pictures for release in 2014.

-Rosenberg's current project is called THE ELSEWHERE, a sci-fi alien story with a wild twist.
+Rosenberg's current sci-fi project is called THE ELSEWHERE, an alien story with a wild twist.
 Prior to becoming a full-time writer, Rosenberg worked as an inventor and entrepreneur, founding three hi-tech companies: Immersion (Nasdaq: IMMR), Microscribe, and Outland Research, and has been awarded more than 300 patents worldwide.

 ©2014 Outland Pictures